 Make the Most of Holiday LeftoversWhether you hosted a cocktail party or formal holiday dinner, there are no doubt leftovers.
-But fear not, our talented, chef, Josh Nylin, has come to the rescue.
+But fear not, our talented, private country club chef, Josh Nylin, has come to the rescue.
 Below, Chef Josh shares a couple of recipes to give leftovers a lift.

 Everyone puts out a vegetable tray … it’s the right thing to do.
 But it seems there are always leftovers as people treat themselves to more decadent holiday offerings.
 Give those veggies a tasty boost with this fritter recipe – and don’t forget the sauce.

 - ½ tsp Salt

 Heat oil in large pot to 365 degrees.